Last updated:

 Livelihoods and agriculture

-India and Bangladesh depend on the seasonal rains for farming and filling their reservoirs and aquifers.
-In most years, monsoons bring about 70% of the rain India needs for these tasks.
+Many countries in South Asia depend on the seasonal rains for farming and filling their reservoirs and aquifers.
+For example, in most years, monsoons bring about 70% of the rain India needs for these tasks.

 However, storm surge and other types of flooding, combined with drought and extreme heat, have significantly impacted farmers this year, destroying crops and poisoning the land.